SarcasticMatrix/HestonModel/README.md

 2. `Portfolio.py`: Manages portfolio allocation strategies.
 3. `strategies.py`: Implements different control and optimization strategies for portfolio management.

+See
+1. `pricing.py` for an example of pricing,
+2. `asset_allocation.py` for an example of asset allocation,
 ---

 ## HestonModel.py